 Because of the magic of Sleep Drive, the longer we’re awake throughout the day, the greater our drive or need for sleep will be when bedtime rolls around.
 And the greater our need for sleep, the more likely it is we will fall asleep quickly, even in the face of other obstacles.

-By waking up early, we extend the amount of time we’re awake, increase our sleep drive, and make it easier to overcome obstacle to falling asleep quickly.
+By waking up early, we extend the amount of time we’re awake, increase our sleep drive, and make it easier to overcome obstacles to falling asleep quickly.
 Like most new habits, however, once is probably not enough; you’ll need to try this at least a few times in a row to really see a meaningful effect.

 If possible, try to get up significantly earlier than usual for 3 nights in a row.
 I recommend at least an hour earlier, preferably two.